frederic-perez/AmE-dictionary/data/dictionary.md

 __hickory shaft__
 __hickory__
 __hicks__ _A collection of web-toed hicks._
 __hide and seek__ _idiom_ A situation in which one party is constantly evading or avoiding another.
-(A reference to the children's game "hide and go seek.")
+(A reference to the children’s game "hide and go seek.")
 Often used with the verb "play."
 __hideaway__ _n_ :two: An area where you can be alone. _Syn_ retreat
 __hidebound__ _adj_ :three::hammer:
 __hideous__ _adj_ :four: Very ugly. _A hideous practice._